-Flat tax rates are charged in some states, wherein a single rate is applicable across all income levels.
-Others have progressive local income tax rates, in which rates increase with the rise in income levels.
-There may be some exemptions, such as for retirement income or income from investments.
-Tax computation, collection, and spending vary across different jurisdictions where local income tax is imposed.
-Employers are advised to consult local laws to understand the specific tax requirements.
+Some types of income might be exempt from local income tax, such as retirement income or income from investments.
+Tax computation, collection, and spending vary across the different jurisdictions where local income tax is imposed.
+Consult your local laws to understand the specific tax requirements.

-All employers doing business within the taxing jurisdiction must deduct local services tax and earned income from employees who live within the same municipality where the work site is located.
-In Pennsylvania, employers must withhold local payroll taxes from all employees who live outside of the municipality where the work site is situated.
+If you do business in a location that imposes a local income tax, you must deduct the tax from employees who live in the same location as the work site.
+In Pennsylvania, you must also withhold local income tax from all employees who live outside of the municipality where the work site is located.

-For local income tax withholding, an employer can register with the earned income tax officer of the school district or municipality where the particular business site is located.
-Registration for local services tax can be done with the local services tax officer of the municipality or school district where the business site is located.
+For local income tax withholding, you should register with the earned income tax officer of the school district or location where your business is located.

 Every time you run a payroll, calculate each employee’s taxable wage.
 Then, determine how much to withhold by using tax tables or multiplying by the local rate.
 If you use a payroll software, it should calculate the withholding for you.